S-Nithish-Kumar/Self-Balancing_Motorcycle/README.md

 ### 5. Implementation:
-#### Steps:
-1. Using the state vector derivative, the inverted pendulum model is developed with Simulink, as shown below in Figure .
+**_Step 1:_** Using the state vector derivative, the inverted pendulum model is developed with Simulink, as shown below in Figure .
 Initially, when no motor torque is applied, the pendulum oscillates freely, as seen in Figure .
 When motor torque is applied, which is provided as feedback of the pendulum angle, the pendulum oscillates in the upright position, as depicted in Figures x and y, respectively.

 <p align="center">
 <img src="images/kinetics_of_inverted_pendulum_in_simulink.png" height="90%" width="90%">